AadityaUoHyd/apache-kafka-springBoot-demo/README.md

 Apache Kafka is a distributed streaming platform, used to process real time data feeds with high throughput and low latency.
 Here we are doing basic demo program of producer-consumer with apache-kafka and spring-boot.
-The other test cases where such codes can be applied in real time are: e.g : flights data, sensors data, stocks data, news data etc....
+The other test cases where such codes can be applied in real time are: e.g: flights data, sensors data, stocks data, news data etc....

 Kafka works based on Publisher and Subscriber model